Data Privacy Notice

 You have the right to ask us to erase your personal data, to ask us to restrict our processing or to object to our processing of your personal data.
-You can do so at any time by emailing or writing to us at:
+You can do so at any time by emailing us at: [email protected]

 10. Access to your information

 You have the right to request details of the information we hold about you.
 To make this request, please write to us at the details above.
 For more information about your rights under the Data Protection Act you can visit the website of the Information Commissioner’s Office.

 11. Changes to this policy

 This policy was last updated in January 2021.
 We may amend this policy from time to time to take account of changes to our processes or changes to data protection or other legislation.
 If we make any significant changes to this policy we will show this clearly on our website or in our communications.
 By continuing to use our website you will be deemed to have accepted these changes.

 If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.